rubenmilla/Crop_Origins_Phylo/README.md

 ## Citation:
 Milla, R (2020) Crop Origins and Phylo Food: a database and a phylogenetic tree to stimulate comparative analyses on the origins of food crops.
-Global Ecology and Biogeography. https://doi.org/10.1111/geb.13057.
+Global Ecology and Biogeography 29: 606-614. https://doi.org/10.1111/geb.13057.